Labor and delivery services in Dulles, Virginia

 What are the visiting hours for family members and guests?

 Visiting hours are 8:00am - 8:00pm to allow new moms rest, recover and bonding with their newborn.
-One support person over the age of 18 of your choice is welcome to stay overnight.
+One support person 18 years old or older of your choice is welcome to stay overnight.
 We recommend that your baby’s siblings only visit if they are healthy and they are not permitted to stay overnight.
 Individuals with colds or other illnesses are strongly discouraged from visiting during your stay.

 What do I do when I am in labor?